When we choose a lens for photography or a film, a few first things that we repair were a focus or blur of the image.

 Canon uses two different drive alternatives for the stepper motor.
 For the smaller and more compact STM lenses, a gear drive is used, which is driven by a helical gear.
 Canon handles this a little differently for the more expensive and larger lenses.
 A screw spindle drive was developed for this.
 Compared to the gear drive, this is even faster and quieter and therefore a real quality feature for a lens.

 The Canon STM system is excellent and will convince anyone who values good autofocus.
-In addition to the autofocus, STM lenses are also excellently processed, making them a good option for every photographer.
+In addition to the autofocus, STM lenses are also excellently processed, making them a good option for every pro or famous photographer.
 Canon's STM technology provides a range of lenses that are extremely quiet and also fast enough to capture photos in most areas.

 A more compact and smaller range of STM lenses, including the EF 50mm f / 1.8 STM, included a very compact STM motor that uses a helicoidal engine for targeting.

 USM (Ultrasonic Motor) or type of automatic focusing motor (AF) is most used in the range of EF lenses from Canon.
 Common to all USM motors is the fact of converting ultrasonic vibrating energy into rotational force to move the lens.
 This is currently the fastest motor of the Canon range, which allows even manual adjustment of the focus without having to fully disengage automatic focusing.

 USM is found in most of the professional Canon objectives.
 It allows greater control and provides great speed and precision.
 The USM motor is powerful enough to transform groups of heavy lenses into large telephoto lenses quickly and easily if you need to go through a gear system to reduce speed.

 USM lens engines also have high retention power so that whenever the engine is disconnected, or the target group of focus remains fixed as long as any other action is required.
 USM motor is not as silent as many STM motors, but it is still extremely silent having in contact or its performance.